jdmonin/JSettlers2/Readme.md

 ### Server Startup

 Start the server with the following command
-(server requires Java JDK 7 or higher, or JRE version 7 or 8):
+(server requires Java JDK 8 or higher, or JRE version 8):

     java -jar JSettlersServer.jar